 The application site is located within the aforementioned Enterprise Zone, providing for just over half of the land allocation in the 'Gateway Development Zone' adjacent to Cardiff Airport.
-Its presence in context of the LDP is discussed in more detail below, but Members should note the strategic nature of the location and that the national policy framework, very recently put in place by Welsh Government, fully supports the future development of Cardiff Airport and the Enterprise Zone.
+Its presence in context of the LDP is discussed in more detail below, but Members should note the strategic nature of the location and that the national policy framework, recently put in place by Welsh Government and post-dating the LDP, fully supports the future development of Cardiff Airport and the Enterprise Zone.